-THE HOUSE SYSTEM 7 - 12 | CLASSROOM TEACHERS PreK - 6
+THE HOUSE SYSTEM YEAR 7 - YEAR 12 | CLASSROOM TEACHERS PreK - YEAR 6

 The specific objectives of the House system are:

-> to enable the aims of the School to be effectively communicated to the boys in order that their characters can be influenced for good so that the fundamental virtues of good citizenship such as courage, honour, loyalty, diligence and faith can be evidenced in their lives;
+> to enable the aims of the School to be effectively communicated to the boys in order that their characters can be influenced for good

 The class teacher is the crucial provider of Pastoral Care in Pre-K to 6.
 Class teachers gain as much knowledge as they can about each boy in their charge: his parents and his family, his cognitive abilities and attitudes, his ability at games, his hobbies and interests, his hopes and fears.
 They act as the boy’s adviser.
 The class teachers (Pre-K to 6) give correction and guidance to the boys when there are breaches of discipline.
 They build up a record of each boy that contains details concerning work, sport, social adjustment and so on.
 The class teacher (Pre-K to 6) will normally be the first contact person for parents concerning any matter relating to their son.

 The Life Skills Programme is part of a whole School approach to health and well-being at Trinity Grammar School.
 It is the goal of the Life Skills Programme, to develop ethical, moral and religious values, to enhance boys’ capacity to be emotionally resilient and socially competent.